microsoft/JMeter-AKS-LoadTest/README.md

 ### AKS setup

 1. Create AKS cluster with the help of how to create a AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
+2. Or it can be created using the [Load Test Infrastrucure Pipeline](#load-test-infrastrucure-pipeline).
-2. Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.
+3. Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.

 ## Test Execution Pipeline
 ### Steps to onboard and execute the pipeline: